 Fortunately for us, the Crystal Coast area which is in the middle of SOBX isn't quite as trendy as the Northern Outer Banks.
 It is, however, very popular with fishermen and boaters.

 In fact some of the best inshore fishing that can be found on the east coast is in the Beaufort area.
 The water is pure and the breeding grounds for bait fish are extensive.
 The variety of fish swimming in the clear waters is also truly impressive.
 Yet one fish stands out as an eating favorite for many southerners, flounder.
 At one time flounder were so plentiful that it is hard to image their numbers.
-Today they are finally being managed and the fishing for then is very good once again.
+Today they are much harder to catch, but they are worth the effort.

 Almost all of the fish we eat ends up our outside grill.
-We love grilled fish of all types, and if you have read many of my posts, you know that Icelandic or wild King Salmon are among my favorites.
+We love grilled fish of all types, and if you have read many of my posts, you know that Icelandic, Chilean, or Canadian Atlantic salmon are among my favorites.
 Yet we have grown up in the south so if should be no surprise that we have yielded to the temptations of fried flounder more than a few times over the years.
 Most often the restaurant version is deep fried, which of course brings out plenty of guilt among other things.

 This past Saturday we grilled some of the flounder that was caught on my Friday morning Beaufort fishing trip.
 It was very good, but it wasn't fried flounder.
 So as we ate our way through some delicious grilled Spanish Mackerel and grilled mahi-mahi, I knew that the last of our flounder was going to ended up fried.